Keep your Wheels where they Belong!

 The North Sand Hills SRMA is the only OHV sand recreation area in the State of Colorado!
 It is a non-fee, primitive OHV recreation and camping area with 300 acres of dunes, and 1400 acres total within the SRMA.
-The camping areas are dispersed primitive sites (North Sand Hills Campground completed and opening Memorial Day Weekend 2011).
-The trail system in the SRMA begins in the sand, winds through the aspen and sagebrush, and leads both to the dunes and up into the Colorado State Forest and the US Forest Service lands to the east.
-The North Sand Hills SRMA is a great family location for spring, fall, and summertime fun!
+The camping areas are dispersed primitive sites (North Sand Hills Campground).
+The trail system in the SRMA begins in the sand, winds through the aspen and sagebrush and leads both to the dunes and up into the Colorado State Forest and the US Forest Service lands to the east.
+The North Sand Hills SRMA is a great family location for spring, fall and summertime fun!
 A donation tube is located on-site to help us keep this special area open to free use!

 - Three restroom buildings, four toilets total.